 Why is it important?

 The burden of malnutrition is staggering.
-According to a recent series of articles in The Lancet, more than 3 million child deaths every year are associated with malnutrition.
-Put another way, nearly half of all children who die each year die because they don’t have access to enough of the right food.
+According to a series of articles in The Lancet, more than 3 million child deaths every year are associated with malnutrition.
+Put another way, nearly half of all children who die each year do so because they don’t have access to enough of the right food.
 Our health workers in Haiti, Malawi, Lesotho, and Rwanda, among other locations, encounter malnourished patients every day.
-MUAC provides a fast and effective first-line screening method.
+MUAC provides a fast and effective screening method.

 How do you make the measurement?